-Jen told me upfront that Chloe was pretty quiet and would rather spend her time reading or hanging out with her ducks than doing a lot of the “typical teen” activities.
-As an animal lover who loves to read, I felt we were kindred spirits before we even met.
+Jen told me upfront that Chloe was pretty quiet and would rather spend her time reading or hanging out with her ducks than doing many "typical teen" activities.
+As an animal lover who loves to read, I felt we were kindred spirits before even meeting.
 Jen then asked if I might be up for heading to their house at the end of the session to document Chloe spending time with her ducks.
-Let me tell you, the excitement I felt in that moment was through the roof.
+Let me tell you, the excitement I felt at that moment was through the roof.
 Photographing Chloe with her ducks was hilarious, and I loved seeing how happy she was with them.
 It was also incredibly educational because Chloe knows her stuff– after all, she plans on becoming an ornithologist.
-I asked a million questions about the differences in her ducks, and she always provided a very thoughtful, well-educated answer.
-It was a really cool experience for me.
+I asked a million questions about the differences in her ducks, and she consistently provided a very thoughtful, well-educated answer.
+It was a fantastic experience for me.

 Here are my favorites from our time together!

 Senior Portraits at Fields Pond Audubon by Hailey Crabtree